bitsofcotton/viewstereo/README.md

 * Build
 * Run with transferred files.

+# Instructions for CameraViewController
+* Download AVCamSample code from apple's developer website.
+* Touch CameraViewController.swift as this repository.
+* Build and run with i-devices.

 # Instructions for macOS.
 * Install Xcode.
 * Create Xcode project with scenekit.